- Equal Educational Opportunities

-G.G., a transgender highschool student, sued the Gloucester County School Board for a Title IX violation, after the board instituted a policy designed to prevent him from using boys' restrooms.
+G.G., a transgender highschool student, sued the Gloucester County School Board for a Title IX violation after they instituted a policy designed to prevent him from using boys' restrooms.